jeremycos/generativ/README.md

 # Generativ

-**Generativ** is a lightweight global library that generates code in seconds with resusable and sharable scripts.
+**Generativ** is a lightweight global library that generates code with resusable and sharable scripts.
 Setup, upgrade or automate any code in a matter of seconds!

 ## 1. Install the package globally